schellhas/idletime/README.md

 - `jogging = 1.0`
 - `gym = 1.5`

 I can also assign `minimal_time`s to these activities.
-Which means: When I go swimming, I need at least 30 minutes to do so.
+Which means: when I go swimming, I need at least 30 minutes to do so.
 Drive there, change, shower...
-So I couldn't go swimming in a 20 minute time window.
+So I could not go swimming in a 20-minute time window.
 The app needs to know that.
-So i assign `swimming` a `minimal_time` of `20 minutes`.
+So I assign `swimming` a `minimal_time` of `20 minutes`.

 ### Usage

-When I now start the app, and tell it the size of my time-frame, it will recommend me whatever activity I currently have to do, in order for my activities to stay in the relation that I assigned to them.
+When I now start the app and tell it the size of my time frame, it will recommend whatever activity I currently should do in order for my activities to stay in the relation that I assigned to them.

 Now I can start a timer, and after I stop it, the app will automatically add this time to the activity.
-I can also choose to input the time manually, or, when I don't want to do this activity right now, to `skip` and be recommended a different activity.
+I can also choose to input the time manually, or, when I do not want to do this activity right now, to `skip` and be recommended a different activity.

-Now, I don't know wether I want to do **Sports**, **Self-Care** or **Languages**.
-Which is why earlier, I assigned each of these categories a multiplier aswell.
-I assigned a **2.0 multiplier to Sports**, a **1.0 Multiplier to Self-Care**, and a **0.3 multiplier to Languages**.
-This way I do three times as much Self-Care as I learn languages, and twice as much sports as I do self-care.
+Now, I do not know whether I want to do **Sports**, **Self-Care**, or **Languages**.
+Which is why earlier, I assigned each of these categories a multiplier as well.
+I assigned a **2.0 multiplier to Sports**, a **1.0 multiplier to Self-Care**, and a **0.3 multiplier to Languages**.
+This way I do three times as much self-care as I learn languages, and twice as much sports as I do self-care.

 Now I can tell the app to give me an activity out of all of these categories.
 It will then give me an activity.